lincot/unchecked-std/README.md

 # unchecked-std

-Some methods from the Rust standard library without some checks made non-reallocating and non-panicking for the sake of performance and binary size.
+Rust standard library methods with some checks removed for the sake of performance and binary size.

 For safety, assertions are present in debug mode.